 By the way, I would like to inform you that you can also get from Shinjuku station to Narita airport by limousine bus.

-You can also get from Narita to Shinjuku with the combination of bus and train journey.
+You can also get from Narita to Shinjuku with a combination of bus and train journey.

 In this case, we recommend taking a low-cost bus from Narita, which can be Tokyo Shuttle or The Access Narita.